Skip to content

 A real equity curve is noisy.
 It drifts upward with drawdowns of 10-20 bets in the worst stretches and recovers.
 A suspiciously smooth equity curve — a near-diagonal line — is almost always overfit or wired wrong.
 Glass-box models let you click into the curve and see which bets caused which moves; opaque services show you the headline shape.

-Step 5: Spot-check a recent prediction
+Step 5: Spot-check a recent pick

 Trade-offs: when does black-box outperform?